Furrah/blog/content/food/murgh-makhani-butter-tofu.md

 sauce

-* chop ginger 15g
-* add to oil 40ml
-* add 4 cinnamin ticks
-* cardomoms
-* 5 cloves
-* add bay leaves
-* stir 2 mins

-* add ginger
-* add chillies (whole)
-* add tomatoes
+* Heat 40 ml of vegetable oil and add 4 cinnamon sticks, 5 cardamoms, 5 cloves, 4 bay leaves, and stir for two minutes.
-* stir for couple of mins
+* Add the ginger, chillies(whole), and tomatoes.
+Stir for 2 mins on medium heat
-* add water and simmer for 25 mins
+* Add 100ml of water and simmer for 25 mins

-* remove whole spices

-* blend remaining

-* strain mixture
-* bring back to boil add water if needed
+* Once Simmered, remove the whole spices and blend the remaining in a food processor.
+Once blended, strain through a colander and bring back to boil.
+Add water if needed (ladle full).

-* powder cashew nuts 50g and add some water to make paste
+* powder cashew nuts 50g in a food processor and add some water to make thickish paste
-* add tomato paste and nuts and a bit of water to the sauce
+* add 1tbsp tomato paste and nuts and a bit of water to the sauce
 * add 0.5tsp chilli powder and honey 1tbsp
 * stir for 3 mins

-* add butter 50g
-* andd salt generioous
-* add fenugreek 1tsp
+* add butter 50g, salt (couple of pinches), and 1tsp of fenugreek powder.
+Simmer for 20 mins
 * simmer for 20 mins

-* separate pan
+In a separate pan

 * chop last 25g of cashew nuts
 * add to pan with butter (little bit)
 * add chicken/tofu